There is a 31% rise in productivity when your organization has happy employees.

 Big names in the corporate world have learned that fostering a fun and learning environment has always led them to success.
 They have unlocked the key to employee happiness.
 Happy employees are loyal, satisfied and show dedication in what they do.
 When employees are happy, it has a direct impact on your bottom line.

 I know it is easier said than done.

-Creating a happy workplace requires a good amount of time and strategy that works for everyone in the organization.
-This article can be used as your quick go-to guide on tips for building a happy workplace.
+Creating a happy workplace requires a reasonable amount of time and good strategy.
+This article will provide a quick guide on tips for building a happy workplace.

 6 Tips to a Happy Workplace

 A Gallup survey has revealed that employees will quit the organization if they are not recognized.
 Thus, increasing the rates of employee turnover.

 A situation every organization tries to avoid because they can cost a fortune.